 We heard your requests and feedback.
-Egnyte will be releasing a way for users to assign tasks to each other.
-Part of releasing the Task Manager involved re-organizing the top bar so that users could easily access these new features.
+Egnyte recently released a way for users to assign tasks to each other called Task Manager.
+Part of Task Manager involves re-organizing the top bar so that users can easily access these new features.
 Please see the changes below, and, as always, we welcome any feedback!

 The bookmarks tab is now the topmost menu item on the left panel.

 Users can continue to add folders to the bookmark by using the context menu.